deamme/ts-transform-inferno/README.md

 - [babel-plugin-inferno](https://github.com/infernojs/babel-plugin-inferno)
 - [TypeScript](https://github.com/Microsoft/TypeScript)

-The example folder is shamelessly taken from [inferno-typescript-example](https://github.com/infernojs/inferno-typescript-example) with some slight modifications.
+The `examples/webpack` folder is shamelessly taken from [inferno-typescript-example](https://github.com/infernojs/inferno-typescript-example) with some slight modifications.
+The `fuse.js` file from `examples/fuse-box` folder is shamelessly taken from [hyperapp-fusebox](https://github.com/osdevisnot/hyperapp-fusebox) with some slight modifications.